balenaltd/handbook/Scratch-Pad.md

 Generally it seems that metadata usage of 75% or above is problematic.
 See the `Metadata,DUP` line in the `btrfs fi usage /var/lib/docker` or `btrfs fi df /var/lib/docker` output to check this.

+### Using btrfs-fix

+The [btrfs-fix](https://github.com/resin-os/btrfs-fix) tool can be used to automate the steps mentioned in the next sections (fixing inability to delete files, clearing down space, remove orphaned subvolumes and returning back to normal) in one big swoop.

+`btrfs-fix` addresses the image/container ID mismatch mentioned in the 'Removing orphaned subvolumes' section and should work in both older and newer (>=1.10) docker versions.
+`./fix.sh [device uuid]` will run DIAGNOSIS on specified production device, while running `./fix.sh --fix [device uuid]` attempt to fix the space issues on the device.

 ### Fixing the Inability to Delete Files